 Annual award limits.
 The omnibus plan also contains annual award limitations.
 These provisions are designed so that compensation resulting from awards can qualify as tax deductible performance-based compensation under section 162(m) of the Internal Revenue Code before and after the 162(m) transition period described below.
 These limitations only apply to awards or related dividends or dividend equivalents intended to qualify as performance-based compensation.
 The maximum number of our shares with respect to which stock options or stock appreciation rights may be granted to any participant in any fiscal year is 4,000,000 shares.
-The maximum number of our shares with respect to which restricted stock that may be granted to any participant in any fiscal year is 2,000,000 shares.
+The maximum number of our shares of restricted stock that may be granted to any participant in any fiscal year is 2,000,000 shares.
+The maximum number of our shares with respect to which restricted stock units may be granted to any participant in any fiscal year is 2,000,000 shares.
 The maximum number of our shares with respect to which performance shares may be granted to any participant in any fiscal year is 2,000,000 shares.
-The maximum number of our shares with respect to which performance shares may be granted to any participant in any fiscal year is 2,000,000 shares.
-The maximum amount of compensation that may be paid with respect to performance units or other cash or stock-based awards awarded to any participant in any fiscal year is \$2 million or a number of shares having a fair market value not in excess of that amount.
+The maximum number of our shares with respect to performance shares may be granted to any participant in any fiscal year is 2,000,000 shares.
+The maximum number of our shares with respect to performance units or other cash or stock-based awards awarded to any participant in any fiscal year is \$2,000,000 shares.
+The maximum amount of compensation that may be paid with respect to performance units or other cash or stock-based awards awarded to any participant in any fiscal year is \$25 million or a number of shares having a fair market value not in excess of that amount.
 The maximum dividend or dividend equivalent that may be paid to any one participant in any one fiscal year is \$2 million.